ceifling98/Correy-/README.md

 ## 🎯 Mission

-> 🎨 *Design intuitive digital tools that feel seamless, solve real-world problems, and are accessible to everyone — whether in a browser, a cockpit, or on the go.*
+> 🎨 *Design intuitive digital tools that feel seamless, solve real-world problems, and are accessible to everyone, whether in a browser, a cockpit, or on the go.*

 ---